imvu-open/istatd/README.md

 timer iterates over all counters to make sure they are flushed to disk about once every 5 minutes.
 (Check the --flush option)

-Any counter will get a default retention, configured as 10 second data for a few days, 5 minute data for a few months, and 1 hour data for a few years.
-All updates go into all of the buckets -- there is no decimation, only aggregation (statistics like min, max, average and standard deviation are collected/calculated).

 Some random thoughts
 --------------------